-9.2 Membership Dues and Fees
+9.2 Membership Dues and Fees Date Filed: 02/21/2019 Page: 61 of 215

 9.2.1 Membership Dues.

 9.2.1.1 Continuing Senior High School Members.
 Dues for the current school year are \$25, regardless of school size.
 Multiple year membership fees are discounted to \$100 for the five year period, payable in the first year of the five year membership.
 Dues will be billed on or before July 1.
 Payment of dues must be received in the FHSAA Office by September 30.
 Per FHSAA Bylaw 3.10.1, schools will be suspended from membership after September 30, if dues have not been paid.
 In order for the suspended school to be reinstated, it must pay dues and an additional reactivation fee stated in 9.2.3 prior to December 31.
 Failure to pay late dues and reactivation fee by December 31 will result in termination from membership.